Meet Our Team

 Barb Adams is a consultant with more than 20 years of experience.
 As a social psychologist, her graduate training focused on interventions to reduce prejudice and discrimination.
 Since then, Barb has helped large and small organizations shift their culture to become more inclusive and equitable.
 She has also worked with senior leaders to help them develop their diversity-related skills.

-She has done interviews and focus groups with literally hundreds of people, for example working to understand women’s barriers to inclusion in a traditionally male occupation and exploring the day-to-day experience of people from other marginalized groups.
+She has done interviews and focus groups with hundreds of people who face discrimination, for example working to understand women’s barriers to inclusion in a traditionally male occupation and exploring the day-to-day experience of people from other marginalized groups.

 Targeted, insightful and empathic, Barb specializes in providing a safe environment for people to share their lived experience.
 She is also adept at integrating this information into concise and pragmatic recommendations for the systems that need to hear their unique voices.

-Barb is also an experienced project manager, leading hundreds of successful projects ranging in value from 2k to 500k.
-She will work with the project team to ensure the project stays on track.
+Barb is also an experienced project manager, leading hundreds of successful projects ranging in value from $2K to $1M.

 Melissa Horne, PhD

-Melissa holds a PhD in modern U.S. History from Rutgers University.
-Specializing in the history of social justice movements, Melissa’s research has focused on the historic systems of racism and oppression with Universities and the ways in which students and faculty have organized movements to subvert and challenge these systems.
+Melissa holds a PhD in Black History from Rutgers University.
+Specializing in the history of social justice movements, Melissa’s research focuses on the historic systems of racism and oppression within historically black universities and colleges and the ways in which students and faculty have organized movements to subvert and challenge these systems.

 Melissa parlays her expertise by helping clients develop targeted and strategic social justice education campaigns, influencing the policies that affect people of colour, and the LGBTQ+ community.

-Cindy has an unrelenting passion for all things creative.
+Cindy works at the convergence of technology, user experience, and design.
 She earned her Advertising Diploma from Conestoga College, and she possesses a diverse skill set resulting from her extensive experience in the fields of graphic design, print production, and marketing.
 Her critical thinking and creative insight are integral to our products and to the unique customer experience we deliver.

 Alex is a creative designer and researcher whose engaging, narrative-driven experiences empower audiences to make connections between big ideas and their day-to-day work.
 By leveraging the opportunities of new technology with timeless storytelling methods and structures, Alex delivers experiences that make a difference.
 Alex cut his teeth doing outreach and marketing for community-oriented non-profits and ethical retailers.